wael491/zatca/README.md

 Amended the data fields between mandatory, conditional and optional Modified the business rules for validation of the XML invoices Revised the process on authentication of the taxpayer’s EGS with ZATCA Removed the categorisation of a Value Added Tax (VAT) identification number into a Group VAT number and individual VAT number Authority started notifying the phase 2 regulations with taxpayers under the first wave of the phase 2 e-invoicing regime.
 Also, it is expected that ZATCA will notify the next waves based on the taxpayer’s turnover, along with phase 2 implementation dates.
 Impact of Phase 2 of e-Invoicing on Businesses
 VAT registered businesses in Saudi Arabia having taxable supplies above SAR 3 billion during 2021 are required to implement Phase 2 of e-invoicing from 1st January 2023.
 Also, non-compliant businesses will be penalised as per the VAT legislation.
+Applicable businesses should comply with obligations under the phase 2 regulations as per the ZATCA’s notification.
+Also, they need to take relevant steps in making the required changes in their business and information technology landscape.